ranja-sarkar/networks-graphs/GNN/readme.md

 <img width="303" alt="33" src="https://github.com/user-attachments/assets/695aab44-e1a9-4f47-b45e-ceb620f15248">

-Outside of the core network architecture, graphs can push the performance of model by giving it access to additional knowledge about the world.
+**Outside of the core network architecture, graphs can push the performance of model by giving it access to additional knowledge about the world.
 Retrieval augmented generation (RAG) currently is a go-to approach to reduce hallucination of LLMs by giving them access to new information.
 Typically this is done by text or tabular data identified via vector similarity.
-On the other hand, data stored in graph databases is much better suited as input here, due to their ability to provide the complex relationships between data objects.
-This is why systems leveraging graphRAG are on the rise.
+However, data stored in graph databases is much better suited as input here, due to their ability to provide the complex relationships between data objects.
+This is why systems leveraging graphRAG are on the rise.**